Published May 25, 2017

 Are you at risk of an injection attack?
 These types of attacks are common, primarily because they affect ubiquitous SQL databases.
 If a user — internal or external — supplies information through a form, you may be at risk.
 Insufficient input validation may allow users to insert or inject their own parameters in your SQL call and gain access to some or all of your data.

-Injection flaws occur primarily when an application uses untrusted data when constructing a SQL call or when an application relies on older, vulnerable frameworks.
+Injection flaws occur primarily when an application uses untrusted data when constructing an SQL call or when an application relies on older, vulnerable frameworks.
 An attacker can simply modify the ‘id’ parameter in their browser to return all records.
 More savvy attackers can even, under the right circumstances, make changes to data.

 In addition to impacting SQL databases, injection flaws can also be found in queries from LDAP, XPath or NoSQL as well as OS commands, SMTP headers, XML parsers and the like.
 Injection flaws are most common in legacy code, but they are tough to find and eradicate during testing.
-You really need to examine the code manually to check for injection flaws.
+You need to examine the code manually to check for injection flaws.

 How This Impacts Your Business